 Richmond is an ancient and bustling market town, with its Norman castle, cobbled market place and streets, Georgian architecture, monuments and abbeys, shops, eateries and theatre, all built around and above the magnificent River Swale with the fabulous scenery of the Yorkshire Dales National Park on the doorstep.

 Richmond was founded by the Normans in 1071, and the castle still dominates the town.
 In medieval times the town was an important market, which continues to this day with weekly markets.
 Much building took place in the Georgian period, and this is still evident in the town today with elegant townhouses, the Georgian Theatre Royal, the castle walk, the obelisk in the Market Place and the Culloden Tower.
 More recently the railway came to Richmond, and whilst this is no longer the case the old station is now used as a health and leisure suite, including a swimming pool.
-In the historic Victorian railway station there is a contemporary café bar and restaurant; a modern, two-screen cinema; an art gallery over two floors; a free heritage centre; and six artisan food producers - open to the public and selling their produce.
-Visitors can buy from a medley of Yorkshire delights from a bakery, cheese-maker, micro brewery, ice-cream parlour, fudge house and honey-maker.
+In the historic Victorian railway station there is a contemporary café bar and restaurant; a modern, two-screen cinema; an art gallery over two floors; a free heritage centre; and artisan food producers - open to the public and selling their produce.

-There is also an historic link with The Green Howards, and the fascinating Green Howards Museum is in the centre of Richmond.
+Richmond has an historic link with The Green Howards, and the fascinating Green Howards Museum is in the centre of the cobbled marketplace.
 Military links remain to this day as the world famous Ghurkas are based at nearby Catterick Garrison.